Kurdish Kangal

 Breed History:

-Originating from the rugged highlands of Anatolia, the Kurdish Kangal is an ancient livestock guardian dog with a storied history.
+Originating from the rugged highlands of Anatolia, the Kurdish Kangal, also known as the Anatolian Shepherd, is an ancient livestock guardian dog with a storied history.
 Over centuries, selective breeding in the Sivas region refined the breed into a formidable protector, known for its strength, loyalty, and distinct black mask.
 Used for centuries to safeguard sheep and flocks from predators, these dogs became indispensable to local shepherds.

 Gender |